 Enchanting Day by David Asuncion

 2) This isle has two faces

 Capones is an island of contrasts.
 Its terrain comprises a mini forest on one side and golden grass on the other.
 It is home to one of the most intriguing beaches in the world.
-Seen from its side, it looks like a man’s face carved on its cliffs.
-One half of it boasts the typical white sand (mixed with volcanic ash from nearby Mount Pinatubo) and azure waves, making it one of the best beaches in the tropics.
-The other half is made up of unusual rock and coral formations, limestone cliffs, smooth, creamy boulders, ethereal streams and fog, such that it looks like it belongs to another planet!
+Seen from the side, it looks like a man’s face was carved on its cliffs.
+One half of it boasts the typical white sand (mixed with volcanic ash from nearby Mount Pinatubo) and cool blue waves, making it one of the best beaches in the tropics.
+The other half is made up of unusual rock and coral formations, limestone cliffs, smooth, creamy boulders, and ethereal streams and fog that make it look like it belongs on another planet!
 Many photographers, local and international, have captured its otherworldly mystique.